Tractor Trailer Accident Attorneys Near Me

 The tractor trailer accident attorneys at Christopher Simon Attorney at Law have extensive experience in handling trucking cases.
 The owner, Christopher Simon, spent ten years working as the defense attorney for several major national trucking companies and their insurance carriers.
 Chris brings his particular expertise to the aid of his clients.
 In the years since leaving the trucking companies, he has refined his approach to maximize the client's recovery.

-In cases where clients have been injured in a crash with a Georgia tractor trailer, the firm strongly recommends that his clients allow him to file suit.
+In cases where clients have been injured in a crash with a Georgia tractor trailer, the firm strongly recommends that clients move quickly and file the lawsuit.
 Without litigation, it is impossible to depose the safety director of the tractor trailer company and to subpoena the driver's qualification file.
 These depositions frequently turn up evidence showing that the truck driver was unqualified and had a poor safety record.

 Trucking accidents tend to cause far greater physical harm and even Congress is considering raising the insurance requirements.
 The Federal Motor Carrier Safety Administration has issued a report that concludes it is time to raise the minimum insurance requirements for tractor-trailers.